 We also have specialist health visitors who work with our families and support other services such as our Child Development Service and Family Nurse Partnership (FNP) services.

 Please find further information on this page regarding our Health Visiting and Family Nurse Partnership Service.
 For more information on our School Health service please follow this link

 Want to make our service better?

-We are also launching our Children’s Health Service 0-19 Parent Forums on the 16th October 2019 at The Hopkins Room, Stratford Library, E15 1EL.
-The parent forum has been developed to give you the opportunity to share your views on our Health Visiting, School Health and Family Nurse Partnership Teams.
+We are also launching our Children’s Health Service 0-19 Parent Forums.
+The parent forum has been developed to give you the opportunity to share your views and gain advice on our Health Visiting, School Health, Family Nurse Partnership and HeadStart Teams.
 Please see more information here.

 Health Visiting Service

 Health visitors are nurses or midwives who have taken additional training to become specialist community public health nurses (SCPHN).

 Our health visiting service, including our Family Nurse Partnership (FNP) team works with families from pregnancy until your child goes to school.
 We support parents to develop close and loving relationships with their babies, improving well-being for all.